 The highlight of the Volkswagen Eos is its retractable hardtop.
 You can convert the Eos from a coupelike hardtop into an open-air convertible in just 25 seconds.
 If you don't want the full top-down experience but still want a little wind in your hair, you can leave the roof in place and just power back the built-in sunroof.

-Originally, the Eos was available with either the turbocharged four or a narrow-angle 3.2-liter V6 engine good for 250 hp and 235 lb-ft of torque.
-Trim levels then included the base Eos, the 2.0T and 3.2L.
-The base Eos and more luxurious 2.0T had the turbocharged four, matched to either a six-speed manual or the DSG, while the 3.2L sported the V6 matched to the DSG as well as a full array of accoutrements.
+Originally, the Eos was available with either a turbocharged 2.0-liter four-cylinder engine (200 hp) or a 3.2-liter V6 (250 hp).
+The V6 was dropped after the 2008 model year.
+The trim levels were the base Eos, 2.0T and 3.2L.
+The base Eos and more luxurious 2.0T had the turbocharged-four, matched to either a six-speed manual or a six-speed automatic transmission.
+Meanwhile, the 3.2L came with the V6 matched to the automatic, as well as a full array of accoutrements.

 For the following year, Volkswagen expanded the lineup into four trims: Turbo, Komfort, Lux and VR6.
 The Turbo and Komfort were roughly analogous to the previous year's base and 2.0T trims, respectively, with the Lux adding feature content.
 The VR6 mostly mirrored the previous 3.2L model.
 The Turbo and VR6 trims were discontinued for 2009.
 That year also brought an updated touchscreen navigation system with multimedia inputs.

 Things in the Eos world stood more or less pat until 2012, when the car adopted the Jetta's front-end styling, lost it manual transmission, received a few new features, and gained updated infotainment and climate controls.
 From 2013 to 2016, VW fiddled more with the car's trim levels and feature availability, but the basics of the car remained unchanged.